Ireland national rugby union team: Later 20th century: 1970–94

 The 1972 Five Nations Championship was not completed when Scotland and Wales refused to play in Ireland following threatening letters to players, purportedly from the IRA.
 The championship remained unresolved with Wales and Ireland unbeaten.
 In 1973, despite similar threats, England fulfilled their fixture and were given a five-minute standing ovation.
 Ireland won 18–9.
 Ireland came close to a first win over the All Blacks on 20 January 1973, but drew 10–10.
 In 1974, Ireland won their first Five Nations Championship since 1951.

+Syd Millar succeeded Ronnie Dawson in July 1972 as Ireland coach.
+Roly Meates succeeded Millar in July 1975.
+Meates was sacked in 1977 after winning only one match in two seasons; Noel Murphy was appointed his successor.
+Tom Kiernan succeeded Murphy in 1980.

 The decision to play two tests in apartheid-era South Africa in May 1981 led to boycotts of Irish athletes in other codes, and was not supported by the Irish government.
 Several prominent players refused to participate in the tour, while others were refused leave by their employers for the tour.

-Willie John McBride was coach until 1984.
 In 1982, Ireland, led by out-half Ollie Campbell, won the Five Nations and their first Triple Crown in 33 years.
 Three years later in 1985, Ireland won the Five Nations and the Triple Crown again.
 It was Ireland's last silverware until 2004.

+Kiernan retired as coach in 1983.
+Willie John McBride was appointed to succeed him, until he was dismissed in July 1984.
+He was succeeded by Mick Doyle, who led them a championship and Triple Crown in the 1985 Five Nations.

 Ireland scored 10 tries against Romania in a 60–0 win on 1 November 1986, the biggest win by a Tier One country in international rugby at the time.

 At the inaugural 1987 Rugby World Cup, victories over Tonga and Canada saw Ireland through to the quarter-finals, where they were beaten 33–15 by joint hosts Australia.

 Ireland failed to win the Five Nations in the whole of the 1990s, never finishing outside the bottom two.
 In 1991, they lost their test series against Namibia.

 At the second Rugby World Cup in 1991, after wins over Japan and Zimbabwe, Ireland lost 15–24 at Murrayfield.
 Ireland played the Wallabies at Lansdowne Road in the quarter-finals and appeared to be on the verge of a shock victory over Australia, when Michael Lynagh scored the winning try to clinch a 19–18 win for Australia.

 At the 1994 Five Nations Championship, Ireland beat England at Twickenham.